-Spiders aren’t the only insect that is a part of the emphamis Halloween decor.
+Spiders aren’t the only insect that is a part of the emphasis on Halloween decor.
 Cockroaches can be seen on Halloween decor shelves by the bag full.
-Cockroaches are known to crawl around areas that are dirty and disease ridden.
+Cockroaches are known to crawl around areas that are dirty and disease-ridden.
 There isn’t a scary movie where you don’t see cockroaches roaming around a creepy scene.

-While cockroaches aren’t a deadly insect, they do carry diseases on their bodies and in their feces that can make you incredibly ill.
-The only thing that should make you sick this Halloween is an over abundance of candy from trick or treating.
+While cockroaches aren’t deadly insects, they do carry diseases on their bodies and in their feces that can make you incredibly ill.
+The only thing that should make you sick this Halloween is an overabundance of candy from trick or treating.
 If your home is infested with these nasty little guys, give us a call.

 Rats’ connection to Halloween dates back to the Black Plague and according to National Geographic they were “known to infest abandoned, filthy, or tumbledown places believed to be haunted by ghosts.
 Nocturnal and secretive, rats were also feared in ancient times for their association with epidemics and plagues.”